1. Who are you and where are you from?

 6. I want to order from you but I can't seem to find the specs I need.

 As we can't list a full range of our services at the moment, please contact us directly to see what we can do for you.
-Should you feel that the wheels do not meet your requirements because you are a heavy weighted or you think you want certain colours to match your bike or your mood, do let us know.
+Should you feel that the wheels do not meet your requirements because you are a massive guy or you think you want certain colours to match your bike or your mood, do let us know.
 We will do our best to help you.

 7. Why are custom builds better than off-the-shelf wheels?